 While hope is an undoubtedly personal experience and one that can be challenging to define, the value and positive impact hope can have on human life is widely recognized and difficult to ignore.

 People often speak about hope strengthening their resolve and accompanying them even in their darkest hour; guiding them through seemingly desperate circumstances.

 Hope helps us remain committed to our goals and motivated to take action towards achieving.
 Hope gives people a reason to continue fighting and believing that their current circumstances will improve, despite the unpredictable nature of human existence.

-As psychologist and renowned hope researcher Charles Snyder (2002, p.
+As psychologist and renowned hope researcher Charles Snyder et al. (2002, p.
 269) stated so eloquently:

 A rainbow is a prism that sends shards of multicolored light in various directions.
 It lifts our spirits and makes us think of what is possible.
 Hope is the same – a personal rainbow of the mind.

 - A Look at Hope Therapy and its Application

 - Common Questions About Hope